wang-sharon/wang-sharon.github.io/index.md

 # About Me
-I am a researcher interested in interpersonal and gender-based violence.
-Drawing concepts from intersectional feminism and social justice, I aim to examine the ways that individual and contextual factors intersectionally influence the experience and outcomes of sexual violence and intimate partner violence, especially in underrepresented populations.
+I am a researcher with a passion for exploring the complex dynamics of gender-based violence.
+Drawing concepts from intersectional feminism and social justice, my work centers around examining the interplay of individual and contextual factors that contribute to the experience and outcomes of gender-based violence, particularly in underrepresented populations.
+I employ a diverse range of research methods, including data science, quantitative and qualitative psychology, and statistics.
+Through my work, I hope to contribute to a greater understanding of the nuanced and multifaceted factors that perpetuate gender-based violence.
+Ultimately, my goal is to create personalized, innovative solutions for survivors of gender-based violence.

 Currently, I am a clinical psychology PhD student at the University of Washington, advised by [Dr. William H. George](https://psych.uw.edu/directory/2743) and [Dr. Mary Larimer](https://psych.uw.edu/directory/2697).
-Previously, I was a lab manager in the [Social and Behavioral Development Lab](https://lilab.waisman.wisc.edu/) at the Waisman Center \(University of Wisconsin-Madison\), working with Dr. James Li.

 In my spare time, I like to travel, hike, paint, and annoy my [cat](https://www.instagram.com/juno_thefloof/).

 ## Contact
 **Email:** [sharonwang.ssw@gmail.com](mailto:sharonwang.ssw@gmail.com)